 Catherine B. W. Desmarais, Certified Genealogist®

-Catherine, the owner and founder of Stone House Historical Research, has been admitted as an expert witness in the Surrogate’s Court of New York County, New York.
+Catherine, the owner and founder of Stone House Historical Research, LLC, has been admitted as an expert witness in the Surrogate’s Court of New York County, New York.
 She teaches forensic genealogy courses at the Salt Lake Institute of Genealogy and the Genealogical Research Institute of Pittsburgh, and formerly taught at the Forensic Genealogy Institute in Texas.
 A US Department of Defense qualified genealogist since 2012, Catherine has managed hundreds of cases to locate family members and DNA donors to assist the Defense POW/MIA Accounting Agency with their efforts to fully account for service members from WWII and the Korean War.